-(Waache Wasome means ‘Let Girls Learn’ in Swahili)
+(Waache Wasome means ‘Let Them Learn’ in Swahili)

-Waache Wasome is a five-year program funded by the United States Agency for International Development (USAID) that will work to improve enrollment and retention of adolescent girls in secondary school and influence harmful negative perceptions about the value of girls’ education.
-Waache Wasome will be implemented in Karatu District of Arusha Region and Musoma Municipal Council, Musoma District Council, and Tarime Town Council of Mara Region.
+Waache Wasome is a five-year program funded by the United States Agency for International Development (USAID) that works to improve enrollment and retention of adolescent girls in secondary school and influence harmful negative perceptions about the value of girls’ education.
+Waache Wasome is implemented in 67 public secondary schools in four districts in Tanzania’s Arusha and Mara Regions.

-Designed as a comprehensive response to address barriers to girls’ education, Waache Wasome will combat gendered beliefs and practices within homes, schools, and communities and empower adolescent girls to aspire to and reach their full potential to learn and achieve.
+Designed as a comprehensive response to address barriers to girls’ education.
+We are working through Waache Wasome to combat gendered beliefs and practices within homes, schools, and communities and empower adolescent girls to aspire to and reach their full potential to learn and achieve.
 Waache Wasome is rooted in the principle of putting girls at the center of creating their own agency, while simultaneously addressing the intersecting social norms and economic barriers that exist within families, schools, and communities and restrict girls’ access to education.
-The program will work at institutional, community, and household levels to foster an enabling environment for adolescent girls’ education and change perceptions of the value of girls, while also engaging and empowering adolescent girls to be agents of their own achievement.
+We work cohesively at institutional, community, and household levels to foster an enabling environment for adolescent girls’ education and change perceptions of the value of girls, while also engaging and empowering adolescent girls to be agents of their own achievement.